Inventorying 101: How To Take Inventory (or Take Stock)

 - Record discrepancies, investigate root causes (receiving errors, picking mistakes, shrinkage) and adjust both stock and processes accordingly.

-Inventory Taking Procedure Step By Step
+Inventory Taking Procedure Step By Step: How To Take Stock

 A clear inventory taking procedure is essential for repeatability, auditability, and accuracy.
 Below is a generic procedure you can adapt to your organization.